canonical/tdx/README.md

 2. Customize the setup of the host and TD by editing the configuration file `setup-tdx-config`.
     By default, remote attestation components are not installed on the host and inside the TD.
-    You can chose to automatically install remote attestation packages provided by Canonical by setting `TDX_SETUP_ATTESTATION=1`.
+    You can choose to automatically install remote attestation packages provided by Canonical by setting `TDX_SETUP_ATTESTATION=1`.
    In this case, you can skip [step 8.2.1](#step-8-2-1) and [step 8.3.3](#step-8-3-3).

 3. Run the `setup-tdx-host.sh` script.<a id="step-4-2-3"></a>